hbahuguna/chatgpt-app/README.md

-# OpenAI Template
-This project is a starter kit for using OpenAI and its API layer.
-It is baked in with Authentication, Session Management, Token Tracking, as well as Billing (currently disabled).

 ## Introduction

 To start using the project, you will need the following.
 Node version 14 or above, MongoDB Cloud, an OpenAI account and key and Python.